livepeer/docs/docs/delegators/how-to-guides/l2-migration.md

     <img src="/docs-assets/delegators/how-to-guides/connect-wallet-d2.png" alt="connect wallet to livepeer" width="300"/>

-2. **Confirm your Delegate**
+2. **Claim your stake, rewards, and fees**

-    Once you have switched to Arbitrum, you will be asked to confirm the orchestrator to whom you'd like to delegate.

-    ***If your orchestrator has migrated, no action is required here.
-You may skip to Step 4 or choose to select a new orchestrator as described below.***

-    If your orchestrator has not migrated, you will need to choose a new orchestrator.
-Using the prompts shown below, select a new orchestrator.
+    Click `Claim` to initiate a transaction that will claim your stake, rewards and fees.

     <img src="/docs-assets/delegators/how-to-guides/confirm-d.png" alt="confirm orchestrator" width="300"/>

+    **If your orchestrator has not migrated and has not conveyed plans to migrate, you will see a prompt to choose a new orchestrator.**

 3. **View your profile**